vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
+The following subtrees and data nodes have particular sensitivities/vulnerabilities:

+* /oamut:oam-unitary-tests/oamut:oam-unitary-test:
+  This list specifies all the oam unitary test entries for network diagnosis procedures.
+  Unauthorized write access to this list can allow intruders to modify the entries so as to forge an unitary test name that does not exist or maliciously delete an existing unitary test, which could be used to craft an attack.

+* /oamts:oam-test-sequence/oamts:test-sequence:
+  This list specifies all the oam test sequence entries for network diagnosis procedures.
+  Unauthorized write access to this list can allow intruders to modify the entries so as to forge an test sequence name that does not exist or maliciously delete an existing test sequence, which could be used to craft an attack.

 This YANG module uses groupings from other YANG modules that define nodes that may be considered sensitive or vulnerable